lowlighter/mizu/@mizu/if/README.md

 ## Notes

 > [!WARNING]
-> There is currently no special handling for [`<template>`](https://developer.mozilla.org/docs/Web/HTML/Element/template) elements, but future versions may treat them differently.
+> There is currently no special handling for [`<template>`](https://developer.mozilla.org/docs/Web/HTML/Element/template) elements, but future versions may introduce specific behavior for these elements.